-Chum salmon in particular show a preference for mainstem spawning habitat in the Coquitlam River (Table 2.5).
+Chum salmon in particular show a preference for mainstem spawning habitat in the Coquitlam River (Table 2.4).
 This preference has been noted in many studies for Chum salmon in medium-sized rivers (Salo, 1991).
-In addition, adult Chum show a preference for spawning in the lower reaches of the Coquitlam River, (an average of 63% of adult Chum spawning in index sites A-C during 2002-2016; Table 2.3).
+For Chum, there was a reduction of approximately 10% in the proportion of Chum spawning in mainstem habitats following the initiation of the Treatment 2 flow regime in 2008 (Treatment : 82%-90%, Treatment 2: 69%-81%; Table 2.4).
+It is unclear whether this was an artifact of reduced observer efficiency in the mainstem when flows had increased after October 22; whether it was due to the increased availability of off-channel habitats; or a combination of both.
+Higher mainstem flows under Treatment 2 gave salmon easier access to off-channel habitats, and increased the amount of available spawning habitat in some constructed off-channel sites, mainstem areas and natural side-channels.
+In addition, adult Chum show a preference for spawning in the lower reaches of the Coquitlam River, (an average of 63% of adult Chum spawning in index sites A-C during 2002-2018; Table 2.5).
 Chum salmon have a brief freshwater residency and often spawn exclusively in the lower reaches of river systems (Salo 1991).
 Spawning gravels are also more abundant in the lower reaches of the Coquitlam River.

+During Treatment 1 and 2, Pinks made greater use of mainstem sites for spawning than off-channel habitats (Treatment 1: 55%-71%, Treatment: 259-76%; Table 2.4).
 Pink Salmon also have a brief freshwater residency period, but unlike Chum, Pink spawners make greater use of spawning areas in upper reaches of the Coquitlam River.
-Depending on the year, the proportion of Pink spawning in the two uppermost sites (D and E) ranged from 44%-72% (Table 2.3).
-During Treatment 1 and 2, Pinks made greater use of mainstem sites for spawning than off-channel habitats (Treatment 1: 55%-71%, Treatment: 259-76%; Table 2.5).
+Depending on the year, the proportion of Pink spawning in the two uppermost sites (D and E) ranged from 44%-72% (Table 2.5).